arac-codespace/strat-map/README.md

   info about the multiple columns associated.
 + Create a map view for collections only?
 + Add ajax capabilities to collections
-+ Add map location center preference/presets to collection and normal map view(?)
++ Add map location center presets to collection and normal map view
++ Add legend to collection
 TODO
 + Research Google Maps api marker filtering for Map View and Collection Map View.
-+ Add legend to collection?
 + Need to spend some time on media response.
 Check how site works on bigger/desktop screens...
 + Add pagination to indexes?